ruanyf/react-demos/README.md

 This is a collection of simple demos of React.js.

 These demos are purposely written in a simple and clear style.
-You will easily learn React.js the powerful library from these demos.
+You will easily learn React.js the powerful library from them.

 ## How to use